Division of Biomedical and Life Sciences

 Suitable applicants will be interviewed prior to any offer of admission onto the Premedical Studies course being made.
 Applicants should be aware that we may seek further support for their application in the form of a dedicated reference from their school / college / employer, etc. Also admission to the medical degree after completion of the course is dependent on performance in terms of course grades and in the separate medical school admissions interview.

-More information on applying is available here.
+More information on applying.

 The general aims are to: